 Subject: Warning letter for misconduct

 It has come to our knowledge that you have been part of a financial misconduct.
 On [enter date] you were asked by [enter another employee name] to make a financial record of some undocumented expenses.
 You displayed gross negligence when you recorded those transactions without any proof of receipts.
-It was later discovered that this was a fraudulent activity on part of [enter same employee name as above] to use company accounts for non-business payments.
+It was later discovered that this was a fraudulent activity on the part of [enter same employee name as above] to use company accounts for non-business payments.
 This is a serious offense that is not tolerated at our organization.

 You may be called in for an explanation by the disciplinary committee in the coming week.
 You are expected to cooperate with the committee.